mynl/aggregate/doc/2_user_guides/2_x_strategy.rst

 Strategy and Portfolio Management
 ==================================

-**Objectives:** Use spectral risk measures to allocate total margin by unit.
+**Objectives:** Use spectral risk measures to allocate total margin by unit.Application of the :class:`Portfolio` and  and :class:`Distortion` classes to strategy and portfolio management, including margin (capital) allocation, determining benchmark pricing within a portfolio using alternative pricing methodologies, and the evaluation of reinsurance.

 **Audience:** Planning and strategy, ERM, capital modeling, risk management actuaries.